microsoft/Tx/Samples/TimeAndOrder/CausalityNavigation/Readme.md

 # Causality Navigation

 "Causality Navigation" stands for troubleshooting mechanism that works at infinite scale.
 It allows the user to follow the order of events,  **without using any concept of Time**.

+Unlike systems like [Google Dapper](http://research.google.com/pubs/pub36356.html) here no traces are transmitted over the network during normal operation.
+Only when someone wants to read trace the relevant (small) fragment is retrieved from the original source.

-It is based on two assumptions:
+This sample is based on two assumptions:

 * The occurrence order is preserved when events are written to disk (default for ETW)
 * Exchanging Correlation Tokens - globally unique ID-s that are known on both end of the wire